Stacer-Varien/Jeanne-Bot/JeanneBot Wiki/Moderation Help.md

 >**Memberban**

-* Bans a user permanently.
+* Bans a member of the server permanently.
 You can add a reason for what they did
-* **NOTE:** This is a slash command that bans a user from the server
 * **Required permissions:** Ban Members

     Example: `/memberban USER REASON`